• Skip to primary navigation

 Jump to Recipe - Print Recipe

-This is the best shepherd’s pie made with the healthiest ingredients.
+This is the best shepherd’s pie made with nutritious ingredients.
 Your whole family is going to love this absolutely delicious classic shepherd’s pie.

 I like to have my dinners planned out at the start of the week, but sometimes I find something extra special at the grocery store that I want to make right away.